How to Apply: Parts I and II

-- Three Recommendation Letters: Three letters of recommendation from academic sources are required by the Experimental Psychology program.
+Three letters of recommendation from professors who know you from an academic setting are required by the Experimental Psychology program.
 Applicants are encouraged to take advantage of the electronic letter of recommendation option available through the online application form.

 After completing the graduate school online application in Part I, applications need to complete the Experimental Psychology program application.
 As a friendly reminder, both Part I and Part II need to be completed by the December 1st deadline.

 The following additional materials will be needed to complete the Experimental Psychology program application: